coolaj86/steve/http-json/README.md

     {
         "success": true
       , "errors": []
-      , "foo-secret": 42
+      , "warns": [{"message":"Did you know that 1 out of 3 times is error time?"}] , "foo-secret": 42
       , "timestamp": 1339631260781
       , "result": "What time is it?
 Success time!"